Master of Arts in Psychology

 The University of Northern Iowa Department of Psychology offers a Master of Arts degree in Psychology designed to provide advanced training in the major applied and basic areas of psychology.
 The program has a strong empirical orientation, emphasizes competence in research methodology, and requires that each graduate student satisfy a thesis requirement.
 The program reflects the views of department faculty that such an orientation is essential for the education of sophisticated consumers of psychological research at the master's level and for the preparation of students interested in the pursuit of a doctoral degree.

-Our M.A. in psychology program is suspending admissions for fall 2023 as we go through a program reorganization.
-Please check back later for information on admissions for fall 2024.
+Our M.A. in psychology program will be suspending admissions for fall 2023, pending Board of Regents approval, as we go through a program reorganization.

 Want to learn more?

 Fill out your information here and we'll be in touch!